 Persons convicted of petty theft could be penalized by either a fine of up to $1,000 or confinement in jail of up to 30 days.
 A Goose Creek larceny attorney could explain which factors might increase the possibility of jail being imposed over a fine.

 What are the Grand Theft Laws and Penalties?

 Grand theft is treated as a felony crime and occurs when a person steals money or property with a total value exceeding $2,000.
 The punishment for grand theft of property valued between $2,000 and $10,000 could be a prison sentence of up to five years.
 The court could also impose a fine of an amount fitting of the crime.

 When the total value of stolen money or property exceeds $10,000, a prison sentence of up to ten years could be imposed.
 Additionally, the court has the discretion to issue a fine in an amount it deems appropriate.
-An experienced Goose Creek lawyer could answer questions about the theft laws or penalties applicable to a particular case.
+An experienced Goose Creek attorney could answer questions about the theft laws or penalties applicable to a particular case.

-Identity Theft Laws and Penalties
+Laws and Penalties for Stealing an Identity

 It is unlawful to rummage through another individual’s trash in Goose Creek and steal mail, documents, or other items which could be used to commit identity theft or fraud.
 Such an offense is identified as a misdemeanor in section 16-11-725 of the South Carolina Code of Laws.
 A first conviction could result in a $250 fine, while subsequent convictions are fined at $1,000.